ipfs/js-ipfs/examples/circuit-relaying/README.md

    5. `Relay` proceed to create a circuit over the two nodes
 5. `Node A` and `Node B` are now connected over `Relay`

-Thats it!
+That's it!

-#### Whats up with this `HOP` and `STOP` nonsense?
+#### What's up with this `HOP` and `STOP` nonsense?

-Circuit relay consists of two logical parts - dialer/listener and relay (`HOP`).
+Circuit relay consists of two logical parts — dialer/listener and relay (`HOP`).
 The listener is also known as the `STOP` node.
-Each of this - dial, listen and relay happen on a different node.
+Each of these — dial, listen, and relay — happen on a different node.
 If we use the nodes from the above example, it looks something like this:

 - The `dialer` knows how to dial a `relay` (`HOP`) - `Node A`
 - The `relay` (`HOP`) knows how to contact a destination node (`STOP`) and create a circuit - `Relay` node